-Liang’s high level of knowledge has helped him become widely recognised as an expert, discerning fashionista.
+Liang’s high level of knowledge has helped him become widely recognized as an expert, discerning fashionista.
 He focuses now on bags and related accessories and posts in-depth updates and reviews of new product lines and releases.
-At only, 24 the Beijing based blogger epitomizes the developing ‘Chinese Millennial’ culture achieving hundreds of thousands of views on his WeChat and Weibo posts.
+At only, 24 the Beijing-based blogger epitomizes the developing ‘Chinese Millennial’ culture achieving hundreds of thousands of views on his WeChat and Weibo posts.

 This is underscored by the increasing levels of wealth, opportunities and changing expectations for the younger generation.
 It is fitting that e-commerce and purchasing habits are also extending into the realm of social networks in new and exciting ways to meet the demands of a highly-engaged community of big spenders.

 The built-in WeChat store has facilitated the rise of such flash sales by Mr. Bags.
 The Givenchy bags were exclusively sold via WeChat with users making payments through the app.
 This type of ‘mobile commerce’ allows for instant purchases with a user’s WeChat account linked to their Chinese banking.
 The advertising message and attractive promotions are a swipe away from payment.
 This really plays into the hands of Liang’s social media sales strategy which has turned him into a bonafide media sensation.

 Givenchy has supported this operation and helped this KOL to promote his operation, and helped to communicate with Media and other bloggers …